P6g9YHK6/TiletoNextcloud/README.md

 There is a built in rate limit to avoid bloating the nextcloud DB with unhelpfull information.

 # Todo
-🔲Get more tile to see if it can handle more data sent a once currently only one device at a time has been tested.

 🔲Get rid of stderr in case of device without data